reastmanumd/cmsc330spring19-public/Project4Readme.md

 Public and student tests can be run using the same `dune` command that you used in the previous projects but, this time you need to set the environment variable `OCAMLPATH` before running the command.
 The full command is now `OCAMLPATH=dep dune runtest -f`.
 Setting `OCAMLPATH` tells `dune` where it can find the lexer and parser that we have provided.
 You will need to provide this environment variable for every `dune` command so you may want to add it to your environment once by running `OCAMLPATH=dep` as separate command before using `dune`.
 We have also provided a shell script `test.sh` that runs the command given above.

-You can run the SmallC interpreter directly on a SmallC program by running `OCAMLPATH=dep dune exec bin/interface.bc -- <filename>`.
+As an alternative to running tests, you can run the SmallC interpreter directly on a SmallC program by running `OCAMLPATH=dep dune exec bin/interface.bc -- <filename>`.
 This driver, provided by us, reads in a program from a file and evaluates the code, outputing the results of any print statements present in the source file.
-Think of this command a lot like the `ruby` command, but instead of running the ruby interpreter, it runs the SmallC interpreter that you wrote yourself!
+As we mentioned before, this command is a lot like the `ruby` command, but instead of running the ruby interpreter, it runs the SmallC interpreter that you wrote yourself!
 This depends on the lexer and parser that we wrote for you.

 If you would like more detailed information about what your code produced, running `OCAMLPATH=dep dune exec bin/interface.bc -- <filename> -R` provides a report on the resultant variable bindings as reported by your evaluator.
 If you would like to see data structure that is being generated by the parser and being fed into your interpreter, run `OCAMLPATH=dep exec bin/interface.bc <filename> -U` and our `Utils` module will translate the data structure into a string and print it out for you - this part does not require any of your code, so feel free to try it on the public tests before you even start!
 Use the `interface` executable to your advantage when testing; that's why we're providing it!
 Note that you don't need to touch `interface.ml` yourself, as it only functions as an entry point for the interpreter and is independent of your implementation.

-As with running tests, we have provided a shell script `interface.sh` that executes the command given above. <!-- FIXME Which version?
-With or without the -R option?
-Not clear that "the command" refers to two paragraphs above. -->
+As with running tests, we have provided a shell script `interface.sh` that executes the command given above. <!-- EDIT Original did say which version, With or without the -R option.
+Was not clear that "the command" refers to two paragraphs above. -->

 The Evaluator
 -------------
-*The evaluator must be implemented in `eval.ml` in accordance with the signatures for `eval_expr` and `eval_stmt` found in `eval.mli`. `eval.ml` is the only file you will write code in.
+*Your evaluator must be implemented in `eval.ml` in accordance with the signatures for `eval_expr` and `eval_stmt` found in `eval.mli`. `eval.ml` is the only file you will write code in.
 The functions should be left in the order they are provided, as your implementation of `eval_stmt` will rely on `eval_expr`.*

 The heart of SmallC is your evaluator.
 We have already implemented `Lexer` and `Parser` modules that deal with constructing tokens and creating the AST out of a program.
 Where your code picks up is with a representation of SmallC programs as OCaml datatypes, which you are then responsible for evaluating according the rules below.
 A program is made up of a series of statements and expressions:  <!-- FIXME Have we ever defined Lexer and tokens?
 We haven'